kashing1999/notes/java.md

 ### `flush()`
 - `flush()` flushes the output stream and forces any buffered output bytes to be written out
 - The general contract of flush is that calling it is an indication that, if any bytes previously written have been buffered by the implementation of the output stream, such bytes should immediately be written to their intended destination.
 ---

-## Garbage Collection
-### Stack
-- Method invocations and local variables live here
-- Reference to objects live here

-### Heap
-- All objects live here, not the reference to the variables
-- Instance variables of objects live here too